The Government Will Pay $70m In A Case Brought By 1,905 Manus Island Detainees

 Lawyers from Slater and Gordon will visit Manus Island to explain the details to detainees in person.

-Figures obtained under a Freedom of Information request lodged by the Australian Lawyer's Alliance revealed that between 1999 and 2011, the Immigration Department paid $23.4 million in compensation to detainees in Australian-run immigration detention centres.
+Figures obtained under a Freedom of Information request lodged by the Australian Lawyer's Alliance revealed that from 1999 to 2011, the Immigration Department paid $23.4 million in compensation to detainees in Australian-run immigration detention centres.

 Gina Rushton is a breaking news reporter for BuzzFeed News and is based in Sydney.